Italy’s most picturesque coastline stretch; the Amalfi Coast is renowned for its jaw-dropping Mediterranean beauty and coastal tranquillity.

 Not a stop on everyone’s Amalfi Coast drive itinerary, but well worthwhile, is the cutesy village of Vietri Sul Mare.
 The village is famous for its variety of hand painted ceramics; including ceramic tiled storefronts which offer dishes, vases, urns and tiles within.

-The merry shops are a fantastic place for window shoppers, or perfect for anyone wishing to purchase souvenirs from the region.
+The merry shops are a fantastic place for window shoppers, or perfect for anyone wishing to purchase souvenirs from the Amalfi Coast.
 Just be careful with any breakable objects in the boot of your car; the road can be very twisty and you won’t want any smashed chinaware!

 With some old Italian charms and authentic restuarants, Cetara is a must-visit for anyone keen to see the Amalfi before tourism.
 The town is an idyllic place to stroll around; and the fact that most of the accommodation options are basic B&Bs adds to the no-frills atmosphere.